snuids/TrafficLightVisKibana6/README.md

 12Feb2019   v1.2    Color options added
 14Feb2019   v1.3    Icon option added
-19Feb2019   v1.5    Plain and frame modes colos can be changed
+19Feb2019   v1.5    Plain and frame modes colos can be changed 27Mar2019   v1.6    Icons color can be changed and a free svg mode has been added